 After the Commission has approved a change to a service territory boundary, the utilities involved are responsible for editing the map.
 Submission of edits is restricted to users authorized by the Commission.
 Users must complete and submit this form to obtain a username and password.
 Users who were provided with a username and password prior to Nov.
 1, 2014, must obtain new credentials due to the conversion of a new mapping application.
 Once authorized, the user will be sent login information via email.

-If you were provided a username and password after Nov.
-1, 2014, and are unable to access your account or if you have general questions about using the map or editing application, call (317) 232-4269 or send an email.
+If you were provided a username and password and are unable to access your account, or if you have general questions about using the map or editing application, call (317) 232-2954 or send an email here.
 Additional instructions for editing within the mapping application can be found here.

 For additional information about electricity industry and utility regulation, please click here.